Spearin/fccw-docs/docs/userguides/making-mods/replacing-national-art-assets.md

 Flag art must be 256 pixels wide by 144 pixels tall and color.

+!!! note
-**NOTE:** Larger images may be used, but we have not tested if the game UI will scale them in all places.
+    Larger images may be used, but we have not tested if the game UI will scale them in all places.

 It must be saved as a “PNG” type file.

 The file name can be anything you want.
 We do recommend using something that uses the nation’s name or code to be easily recognized.
 The game will select the first flag it finds in the Flags folder.

+!!! note
-**NOTE:** There is no need to have more than one flag file in the folder as only one is needed for the UI.
+    There is no need to have more than one flag file in the folder as only one is needed for the UI.